JayG2024/jaydus-clean/README.md

 1. Push your code to GitHub
 2. Import the repository in Vercel
-3. Set the environment variables
+3. Set the environment variables in Vercel dashboard
 4. Deploy

 ## Project Structure